ZeyadHMostafa/Board-game/README.md

 - The game runs in interactive mode by default, currently the rest of the functionality is hardcoded and requires hardcode changes.

 ### recompiling c++ dll:
+all c++ components were compiled with g++

+Note: this reuires installing the python libraries as well

 from the main directory run:
 ```shell
 invoke buildBoardTask
 ```

+or from `board_py/src/tasks.py` reconstruct the necessary shell code